DemonRAT13/android-translation/README.md

 ### Translate into a new language
 Create a folder in `app/src/main/res/` named `values-XX`, where `XX` is the two-letter ISO 639-1 country code for the target language.
 E.g. for French the folder would be named `values-fr`.
-Inside this folder create a file `strings.xml` with the following content:
+Inside this folder create a file `strings.xml` (so the full path would be `app/src/main/res/values-fr/strings.xml`) with the following content:

 ```
 <resources>